danilobellini/pyscanprev/examples/state-space.rst

 Actually, the name ``p`` could have been ``xk``, but that would look confusing in the ``y`` generator expression, as it has ``xk`` as a target.

-In the following, these functions will be used to simulate an accumulator and a really simple mass-spring-damper system.

 Accumulator example